danbev/learning-ai/notes/background.md

 * GPT family (Natural Language Generation)

 ### Auto-encoding models
-These models take the whole sentence into account:
+These models take the whole sentence into account, both before and after the word of interest:
 ```
 Vi is ___ to emacs.
 ```